 The Company is a leading global innovator, manufacturer and marketer of tools, equipment, diagnostics, repair information and systems solutions for professional users performing critical tasks.
 The Company’s products and services include hand and power tools, tool storage, diagnostics software, information and management systems, shop equipment and other solutions for vehicle dealerships and repair centers, as well as for customers in industries, including aviation and aerospace, agriculture, construction, government and military, mining, natural resources, power generation and technical education.

 In accordance with Securities and Exchange Commission (“SEC”) rules, we conducted a reasonable country of origin inquiry and undertook due diligence efforts to determine whether the conflict minerals in the products we manufacture, or contract to manufacture, originated in the DRC or are from recycled or scrap sources.
 Our due diligence efforts were designed in conformity with the internationally recognized due diligence framework set forth in the Organisation for Economic Co-operation and Development’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and related supplements for each of the conflict minerals (collectively, the “OECD Framework”).
-For calendar year 2014, our due diligence efforts included:
+For calendar year 2015, our due diligence efforts included:

 We are committed to sourcing our products in accordance with the law, and we expect our suppliers to do the same.
 In that regard, we have a Conflict Minerals Policy, which is available on our website at http://www1.snapon.com/ConflictMineralsPolicy.nws, and our standard supply agreement forms include provisions related to compliance with our Conflict Minerals Policy.
 Our Conflict Minerals Policy requires all suppliers to (i) complete our annual conflict minerals survey (the “Survey”) regarding the country of origin of any conflict minerals contained in the products the supplier provides to us; (ii) cooperate with our due diligence efforts in connection with our country of origin inquiry; and (iii) provide us, upon request, with reasonable proof of any due diligence performed by the supplier to support the country of origin certification the supplier provides to us.
 We also have a Company-level mechanism to enable the reporting of grievances, including those related to conflict minerals.

-Identify and Assess Risk in the Supply Chain
+Identified and Assessed Risk in the Supply Chain

 Our conflict minerals team worked with members of our supply chain and product management functions to identify our global suppliers.
-For 2014, our global supply chain consisted of 9,984 suppliers.
-Our conflict minerals team developed supplier selection guidelines that were provided to product managers and business unit buyers within the supply chain to aid in identifying which suppliers presented a risk of providing products or components that may contain conflict minerals that are necessary to the functionality or production of our products.
+For 2015, our global supply chain consisted of 9,594 suppliers.
+Our conflict minerals team has developed supplier selection guidelines that were provided to product managers and business unit buyers within the supply chain to aid in identifying which suppliers presented a risk of providing products or components that may contain conflict minerals that are necessary to the functionality or production of our products.
 As a result of applying the supplier selection guidelines, we were able to eliminate certain suppliers from our Survey population, including service-only suppliers as well as those suppliers that supplied packing and packaging material, chemicals, paper and paper products, and consumables that did not remain in our products.
-For 2014, we determined that 2,311, or approximately 23%, of our suppliers needed to be surveyed as part of our reasonable country of origin inquiry.
+For 2015, we determined that 2,095, or approximately 22%, of our suppliers needed to be surveyed as part of our reasonable country of origin inquiry.

 Members of our supply chain organization conducted our Survey and followed-up with suppliers as needed.
 Individual buyers were tasked with communicating with the suppliers that served their respective business units.
-In an effort to increase the response rate for our 2014 Survey, we enhanced our process to include the following steps:
+Our 2015 Survey process included the follow-up procedures listed below:

 - Step 1 – Within one week of sending the Survey, buyers phoned their suppliers regarding the importance of completing the Survey in a timely manner;